transformgovsg/landing-zone/src/content/blog/20241125-your-guide-to-sense.md

 # Getting Serious: User Access Panel

 Government takes data governance very seriously.
-Let's see how we can use a module known as the User Access Panel to maintain a privileged user list, so that only authorised officers are allowed to access your databases through Sense. **Note**: only [**Super Users**](#super-user)  will have access to this module.
+Let's see how we can use a module known as the User Access Panel to maintain a privileged user list, so that only authorised officers are allowed to access your databases through Sense. (**Note**: only [**Super Users**](#super-user) will have access to this module.)

 (We have adopted [AdminJS](https://adminjs.co/), an open source admin panel package for apps written in Node.js.
 If you're interested in harnessing the full potential of this module, click on the link for more in-depth tutorials by the wonderful AdminJS team.)

 ## User Access Panel Login
-(_when your organisation installs Sense, you should be given a URL e.g. https://admin.sense.moh.gov.sg, which allows you to login to the Sense user access panel - check in with your respective agency IT divisions for the URL and specific login instructions_)
+(_when your organisation installs Sense, you should be given a URL e.g. https://admin.sense.moh.gov.sg, which allows you to login to the Sense user access panel - check in with your respective agency IT divisions for the URL and specific login instructions, they should have defined a single Super User for your organisation who can then help to set up other Super Users and configure user controls_)

 As with the other components of Sense, when you access the user access panel URL, you will likely be asked for login credentials.